OpenConext-Attic/OpenConext-DIY/README.md

 Vagrant
 =======
-A `VagrantFile` is provided for easy vagrant provisioning.
+A `Vagrantfile` is provided for easy vagrant provisioning.
 Please adjust any overrides for the default `group_var/idp.yml` configuration in that file.
 Due to a problem with the network interface names in Ubuntu 15.10, 16.04, 16.10 and (presumably) later versions, the `vagrant up` command will fail on network enabling.
 However, the box is provisioned (as far as vagrant is concerned) correctly